 As great as they might look, drawbacks to hardwood floors exist.
 First, hardwood is expensive and typically requires the help of professionals to install.
 Even though this material holds up well against impacts, hardwood is prone to scratches and excessive moisture exposure can damage it.

 Laminate Wood Flooring

-Laminate flooring can come in a range of styles, allowing it to mimic other flooring options such as stone or metal.
+Laminate flooring can come in a range of styles, allowing it to mimic other flooring options such as stone or metal making it an excellent choice for a flooring look alike.
 However, the most popular type of laminate is laminate wood flooring.
 This flooring features compressed layers topped with images that simulate real wood’s appearance.
 Some laminate flooring manufacturers also offer finishing technology that adds the texture of real wood as well.

 After it debuted in the 1970s, laminate flooring developed a bit of a bad rap.
 While homeowners loved that it was less expensive than real hardwood, the image technology wasn’t refined yet, so the wood looked fake.
 But if you compare today’s most advanced laminate wood flooring with real hardwood floors, you may not be able to tell the difference between the two.

 Laminate wood flooring offers a number of benefits, including more affordable prices when compared to real hardwood flooring.
 Most owners can install laminate flooring on their own since no glue or special tools are typically required.
 Laminate flooring is also incredibly durable and easy to clean, making it the flooring of choice in many homes with active kids and pets.

 But laminate flooring isn’t without some drawbacks.
 You need to replace laminate flooring when it’s damaged since you can’t repair it.
 In addition, the resale value isn’t as high as hardwood flooring.